dominictarr/JSONStream/readme.markdown

 `path` should be an array of property names, `RegExp`s, booleans, and/or functions. any object that matches the path will be emitted as 'data' (and `pipe`d down stream)

-if `path` is empty or null, JSONStream.parse will only one 'data': the root object.
+a 'root' event is emitted when all data has been received.
+The 'root' event passes the root object & the count of matched objects.

-if `path` was supplied, but there where no matches for some reason, the 'root' event will be emitted with the root object.
-This is for cases where an external API like CouchDB returns an error or differently formatted result instead of the expected result.
+if `path` is empty or null, no 'data' events are emitted.

 ### example